|By Laurent Duplat, AI & SME Consultant

 Make vs n8n vs Zapier: which automation tool for Swiss SMEs in 2026?

-Comparison of Make, n8n and Zapier for Swiss SMEs: CHF pricing, Swiss FADP compliance, sovereign hosting, Bexio integrations, real performance.
+Comparison of Make, n8n and Zapier for Swiss SMEs: custom project scope custom project scope, Swiss FADP compliance, sovereign hosting, Bexio integrations, real performance.
 The 2026 verdict.

 Make vs n8n vs Zapier: which automation tool for Swiss SMEs in 2026?